Hawaii

 Promoting Minor-Produced Sexual Images in the Second Degree

-The statute most relevant to teenagers themselves is HRS § 712-1215.6.
-This law specifically targets the act of a minor sending or possessing explicit images of themselves or other minors.
+The statute most relevant to teenagers themselves is .
+This law targets a minor who sends explicit images of themselves or other minors, and separately covers possession of such an image by a person of any age.
 Unlike the severe felony charges associated with child pornography, this offense is classified as a petty misdemeanor.

 HRS § 712-1215.6: Promoting Minor-Produced Sexual Images in the Second Degree

-This statute generally applies when a minor knowingly possesses or distributes a nude or sexually explicit image of another minor.
+This statute generally applies when a minor knowingly transmits or distributes a nude or sexually explicit image of another minor, or when a person of any age knowingly possesses such an image after it was transmitted or distributed in violation of the statute.
+A person who took reasonable steps to destroy or eliminate an unsolicited image has an affirmative defense to the possession charge.
 The intent of this law is to provide a mechanism for the justice system to intervene without necessarily branding the teenager as a felon or a sex offender for life.

 While a petty misdemeanor is a criminal offense, it is the lowest level of crime in Hawaii's penal code.
 The focus in these cases, particularly in Family Court, is often on education and rehabilitation rather than punitive incarceration.
 However, repeat offenses or aggravating circumstances can lead to more serious outcomes.